Methodology

 What is not modelled

-The backtest is a fair simulation but the following real-world frictions are not included.
-A live investor would experience them and should expect realised returns to fall short of the backtest by some amount as a result.
+The simulation is fair but the following real-world frictions are not included.
+A live investor would experience them and should expect realised returns to fall short of the simulation by some amount as a result.

 - Execution slippage.
 Trades are assumed to fill at the day's closing price.
 A real order may move the market against you, especially for smaller AUM positions in illiquid trusts.